What Is Tonsillitis?

 Your tonsils act as filters, trapping germs that could otherwise enter your airways and cause infection.
 They also make antibodies to fight infection.
 But sometimes, they get overwhelmed by bacteria or viruses.
 This can make them swollen and inflamed.

 Tonsillitis is common, especially in children.
-It can happen once in a while or come back again and again in a short period of time.
+It can happen once in a while or come back again and again in a short period.

 There are three types: